BitConverter: ToDecimal

 Remarks

-bytes 0-1: Variant datatype information
+Visual Basic bytes 0-1: Variant type information (Decimal has value 14)

 bytes 2: precision